 Crossbows are legal hunting equipment during the archery deer season and in Deer Reduction Zones.

-A crossbow means a device for propelling an arrow by means of limbs mounted on a stock and a string and having a working safety that may be drawn, held, and released by a mechanical device.
-It has to have a mechanical safety and a pull of at least 125 pounds.
+A crossbow means a device for propelling an arrow by means of limbs mounted on a stock and a string and having a working safety that may be drawn, held, and a pull of at least 125 pounds.

 Disposition of Carcasses